-Adding documentary style interviews into your social media strategy is a great way to increase engagement and impressions because video content is not only a great way to drive organic traffic, but statistically, social video generates 1200% more shares than text and images combined, according to Smallbiztrends.
+Adding documentary style interviews into your social media marketing strategy is a great way to increase engagement and impressions because video content is not only a great way to drive organic traffic, but statistically, social video generates 1200% more shares than text and images combined, according to Smallbiztrends.
 From on-the-fly live interviews at various Detroit events to scheduled and produced interviews, Social Motto regularly incorporates interviews into our arsenal of creative content.

 One of our favorite projects, Finding Happiness Detroit, was actually created with interviews in mind as the primary source of content.
 Because of this, we certainly have a few tricks up our sleeves to packaging video interviews specifically for social media.
 Here are a few of our favorite ways to ensure interviews are optimized for social media!

 No doubt about it – people love watching interviews.